Auf Wiedersehen (Red Garland album)

 Auf Wiedersehen is an album by pianist Red Garland which was recorded in 1971 and released on the MPS label in 1975.
+The title means Goodbye in German.

 Reception

 The AllMusic review by Ken Dryden stated "Red Garland returned to the recording studio in 1971, after a layoff of nearly nine years, to record this trio set for MPS.
 Accompanied by bassist Sam Jones and drummer Roy Brooks, Garland is in great form".

 Track listing

 All compositions by Red Garland except where noted.